 Matthias looked Mort directly in the eyes for his final sentiment on the matter.

 “This is going to change the world… I will change the world.”

 Mort and Matthias then exchanged the familiar look of two men who had squared off in this way more times than they could count.

 “I just want you to think about it.
 The path you will be choosing to undertake will be fraught.. you will be starting the war anew.
 If you are truly committed, I won’t get in your way — beyond offering you my special reason, from time to time, that you sometimes fail to observe.”
 Mort smirked now.
 He continued.

 “We made it this far together, and without you I could never have pulled this team together, gathered the right resources to create this, to make this break-”

 “And I thank you for everything you have done.
 You are doing a great service to humanity, and your best work still lies ahead of you,” Matthias spoke with sincere resolve to his good friend.
 “Just assure me that it is ready.
 I don’t care if it’s possible or not, I intend to try.
 I will take on the risk to see this through one way or the other,” Matthias walked towards the ready room.
 He turned and looked back at Mort, waiting expectantly for his antiphon.

 The machine generated relatively simple activations of synapses in the subject’s mind.
 The key was their locations in the brain stem.
 The breakthrough had come in the discovery of the nature of specific places in the brain, where ancestry was concerned.
 Through increasing knowledge combined with advanced machinery, the untapped neural potentiality within the stem became, for lack of a better word, tapped.
 A collective network of stored genetic information there, previously speciously theorized by minorities in the scientific community, came into play under the beaming glare of the machine’s animation.
-Some ancients called it ‘the collective unconscious,’ the World-Mind, the Tree of Life, or simply God.
+Some ancients called it ‘the collective unconscious.’
+The World-Mind.
+The Tree of Life.
+Or, simply God.